raffaele-abramini/ecco-proxy/README.md

 A helper to proxy object in JS.

+## Intro

+EccoProxy allows you to interact with existing object.
+You'll be able to:
+- 🚀 trigger side effects on method and property calls
+- 🎸 manipulate methods' arguments
+- 🥾overwrite methods and properties

 ## Examples

 Let's imagine you are using a logging library and you want to make sure that